Planning Your Trip

 Getting to Disneyland

 Disneyland is located in Anaheim, California, 13 miles from John Wayne Airport in Orange County (SNA), about 35 miles from Los Angeles International Airport (LAX), 35 miles from Hollywood, and 25 miles from downtown Los Angeles.
-You can get to the parks via bus, train, and by using transportation from the airport.
+You can get to the parks via bus, train, or by using shuttle transportation from the airport.